Proofreading vs. Editing – Major Differences

 Make the Correct Choice

 You might be thinking that getting rid of common mistakes or inconsistencies in the document isn’t the most demanding job and even a family member or friend, or a computer program, can do it.
 But, professional editors or software will be the right choice than your family member or friend.
+So find the right book editors in New York for your editing or proofreading tasks.

 A professional proofreader knows the English writing conventions and nuances of this language and trained to be systematic, and from experience will identify or eliminate common errors that plague, for instance, a thesis or novel.